Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 where `prefix` is the destination prefix (usually `libexec` or `prefix`).

-# Python module dependencies
+## Python module dependencies

 In general, applications should unconditionally bundle all of their dependencies and libraries and should install any unsatisfied dependencies; these strategies are discussed in depth in the following sections.

-In the rare instance that this proves impractical, you can specify a Python module as an external dependency using the syntax:
+In the rare instance that this proves impractical, you can specify a Python module as an external dependency using this syntax:

 ```ruby
 depends_on "numpy" => :python